Würzburg-Schweinfurt University of Applied Sciences

 - Architecture and Civil Engineering

 - Electrical Engineering

 Since 1971 FHWS is located in Würzburg and Schweinfurt, two cities in the administrative district of Lower Franconia, a district in the northern part of the Free State of Bavaria.
 From here, it is not far to major German cities such as Munich and Frankfurt am Main, all of which have an international airport.
 European neighbours such as Austria, Czech Republic, France, Poland, and Switzerland are all just a short distance away.

 The city of Würzburg has a population of about 130,000 citizens of which 35,000 are students.
 Apart from FHWS, Julius Maximilian University Würzburg and the University of Music Würzburg shape the city's educational infrastructure.
-Würzburg is ideal for students - with easy access to travel connections (fast inter-city trains and motorways A3 and A7), a well-developed public transport system (trams and busses), affordable rents and living expenses, various cultural offers (theatres, museums and festivals), and last but not least a vivid choice of clubs and bars.
+Würzburg is ideal for students - with easy access to travel connections (fast inter-city trains and motorways A3 and A7), a well-developed public transport system (trams and busses), various cultural offers (theatres, museums and festivals), and last but not least a vivid choice of clubs and bars.

 Countless landmarks shape the cityscape.
 High above, Marienberg Fortress is presiding over the city and bears testament to Würzburg's more than 1000-year history.
 Würzburg Residence is one of the most important European palaces and is a UNESCO's World Heritage site.

 Schweinfurt with its 55,000 residents is one of the fastest-growing German cities and an important business hub with a long-standing tradition.